7unn3l/ctf-writeups/2022/cscg/pwn/yet-another-printf/README.md

 printf("%p",ptr);
 ```

-The program with the patched glibc would output `0x88 = 136` the character `"X"`.
+The program with the patched glibc would output `0x88 = 136` times the character `"X"`.

-The second functionality patched is concerned with the `%n` formatter, we can deduce that
+The second functionality patched is concerned with the `%n` formatter.
+We can deduce this
 by looking at the surrounding code of the patched snippet, where we find a comment stating
 `"answer the number of chars written"`.
 One can see that normal pointer expressions are changed
 to double pointer ones.
 Normally, `%n` writes the number of bytes printed so far in the corresponding